-3.1.2 MANDATORY REQUIREMENTS (NATIONAL/STATE)
+3.1.2 MANDATORY REQUIREMENTS (NATIONAL)

-GoMe order/sanction under The Electricity Act, 2003:
+GoMan order/sanction under The Electricity Act, 2003:

-Sanction of GoMe is a mandatory requirement for taking up any new transmission/ distribution project under the section 68(1) of The Electricity Act, 2003.
-The sanction authorizes MePTCL/MePDCL to plan and coordinate activities to commission the new project.
-Electricity act does not explicitly deal with environmental implications of activities related to power transmission, distribution and construction of substation.
-However, MePTCL/MePDCL integrates environmental protection in its project activities.
+Sanction of GoMan is a mandatory requirement for taking up any new transmission/ distribution project under the section 68(1) of The Electricity Act, 2003.
+The sanction authorize MSPCL to plan and coordinate activities to commission the new project.
+Electricity Act does not explicitly deal with environmental implications of activities related to power transmission, distribution and construction of substation.
+However, MSPCL integrates environmental protection within its project activities.

-• Forest Clearance under the Forest (Conservation) Act, 1980:
+Forest Clearance under the Forest (Conservation) Act, 1980:

 When transmission projects pass through forest land, clearance has to be obtained from relevant authorities under the Forest (Conservation) Act, 1980.
 This Act was enacted to prevent rapid deforestation and environmental degradation.
-As per the Act, State governments cannot de-reserve any forest land or authorize its use for any non-forest purposes without approval from the Central government.
-MePTCL/MePDCL projects, when involving forest areas, undergo detailed review and approval procedures to obtain Forest Clearance from MoEF, Government of India before starting any construction activity in designated forest area.
+State governments cannot de-reserve any forest land or authorize its use for any non-forest purposes without approval from the Central government.
+MSPCL projects, when involving forest areas, undergo detailed review and approval procedures to obtain a Forest Clearance certificate from MoEF, Government of India before starting any construction activity in designated forest area.

-• Environmental Clearances under Environment (Protection) Act,1986:
+• Environmental Clearances under Environment (Protection) Act, 1986:

 Since transmission & distribution line projects are environmentally clean and do not involve any disposal of solid waste, effluents and hazardous substances in land, air and water they are kept out of the purview of Environment (Protection) Act, 1986.
-However, amendment in the Environment (Protection) Act, 1986 on 7th May' 1992 made it necessary to obtain clearance from MoEF for power transmission projects in three districts in the Aravalis (viz., Alwar in Rajasthan and Gurgaon & Mewat in Haryana).
-The Aravali range, in these areas, is heavily degraded; hence, any industrial activity there becomes critical.
-Environment Impact Notification, 1994 & 2006 lays down specific project categories that require clearance from MoEF.
-Power transmission and distribution projects are not included in this list.
+However, amendment in the Environment (Protection) Act, 1986 on 7th May' 1992 made it necessary to obtain clearance from MoEF for power transmission projects in two districts in the Aravalis (viz., Alwar in Rajasthan and Gurgaon in Haryana).
+The Aravali range, in these two areas, is heavily degraded, hence, any industrial activity there becomes critical.
+Environment Impact Notification, 1994 & 2006 lays down specific project categories that require clearance from MoEF Power transmission and distribution projects are not included in this list.